findoslice/edjo-pinterest-api/README.md

  - `pagesize` (optional), an integer specifying the pagesize (i.e. number of images) per page.
  - `expire` (optional), an integer specifying the desired expiry time in seconds for the next page token.
 This defaults to 2 days and if above a configurable maximum duration it will be set to the maximum duration.

-Presuming you've done everything correctly up to this point and I have written good code (a bold assumption), the response from this endpoint should look like:
+An example of this query is included in `post_loc.json` Presuming you've done everything correctly up to this point and I have written good code (a bold assumption), the response from this endpoint should look like:
 ```
 				            {"method" : "/search",
                      "next" : pagekey,